ObedNyakundi/sfms/README.md

 These two statements are the summary of our entire system.

+# Hardware Requirements
+Any computer setup able to run the software specifications below.

+# Software Requirements
+- PHP v8.x^
+- Laravel 11.x^
+- Mysql - (or an alternative DBMS)

 # Database Structure.
 ![Database Schema](./images/database.png)
-The structure of the database is as shown above.
+*The structure of the database is as shown above.*